arthurlacoste/winegold/README.md

 npm install xo -g
 ```

-It is strongly reccommanded to use yarn instead of npm to build the app, [electron-builder](https://github.com/electron-userland/electron-builder) is nicer with him.
+It is strongly recommended to use yarn instead of npm to build the app, [electron-builder](https://github.com/electron-userland/electron-builder) is nicer with him.
 [You can install it by following this link](https://yarnpkg.com/lang/en/docs/install/).

 ### Run the app
-1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device
+- [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device
-2. Install the dependencies:
+- Install the dependencies:

 ```
 yarn
 ```
-3. Build the code and watch for changes:
+- Build the code and watch for changes:

 ```
 yarn test
 ```
+### Build the app

 To make sure that your code works in the finished app, you can generate the binary:

 ```
-$ yarn dist
+yarn dist
 ```

 After that, you'll see the binary in the `dist` folder :smile: